iMoonLab/HGM2R/README.md

 ```

 ## Downloads
 In this paper, we release four datasets (OS-ESB-core, OS-NTU-core, OS-MN40-core, and OS-ABO-core) for Open-Set Retrieval task, which can be download in [here](https://moon-lab.tech/os3dor).
 Our dataset splitting files of the four datasets can be download in [here](https://pan.baidu.com/s/1uvrT9xBps6DENndxyu8V_A?pwd=evby).
-And those pre-extracted features of the four datasets can be download in [here](https://pan.baidu.com/s/1gylhaVO9dXmTbfIqV3DMBw?pwd=y774).
+And those pre-extracted features (80 files) of the four datasets can be download in [here](https://pan.baidu.com/s/1gylhaVO9dXmTbfIqV3DMBw?pwd=y774).
 The pre-extracted features should be placed in the `feature` folder.

 ## Usage
 First, you should compress the voxel features with the following command: